steventhesis/dpprl/README.md

 # Configurations

-The dataset is split into train, validation, and test sets to make the experiment as valid as possible.
+The dataset is split into train, validation, and test sets to make the experiment as valid as possible.<br>
+By tuning the nb_episodes parameter the model is tested on diversify performance through the episodes.

 # Acknowledgments